Programmes

 Verification and Monitoring

-The Verification and Monitoring Programme identifies and develops verification and monitoring solutions to enable countries to work together confidently when tackling challenging international issues.
-These challenges include nuclear disarmament and non-proliferation, the development and use of chemical weaponry, and the dual-use risks of a rapidly developing biotech industry.
-They also include widespread access to conventional weapons through illicit transfers, terrorism and instability caused by fighting, natural resource stress and disease.
+The Verification and Monitoring Programme identifies and develops verification and monitoring solutions to enable countries to work together confidently when tackling challenging international verification issues.
+These challenges include nuclear disarmament verification and non-proliferation monitoring, providing support to nuclear safeguards implementation, and providing support to the Chemical and Biological weapons monitoring and verification regimes.

 National Implementation Measures